NoorahSmith/bitcoin-core/doc/build-osx.md

 #### Deploy Dependencies

-You can [deploy](#3-deploy-optional) a `.zip` containing the Bitcoin Core application.
+You can [deploy](#3-deploy-optional) a `.zip` containing the Smithcoin Core application.
 It is required that you have `python` and `zip` installed.

-## Building Bitcoin Core
+## Building Smithcoin Core

 ### 1. Configuration

-There are many ways to configure Bitcoin Core, here are a few common examples:
+There are many ways to configure Smithcoin Core, here are a few common examples:

 ##### Wallet (only SQlite) and GUI Support: